GeomScale/volesti/docs/getting_started/cpp_example.md

 }
 ```

-Then create a `CMakeList.txt` file with the following text:
+Then create a `CMakeLists.txt` file with the following text:

 ```cmake
 project( VolEsti-cpp-example )